runner52/deming/README.md

 ## What is Heming Prediction?

-It is a tool that generates slope and y-intercept of a heming regression based on reading from an input text file
+It is a tool that generates based on reading from an input text file:

+1. slope and y-intercept of a heming regression
+2. predictions based on input value

-## How it works
+## Requirements
-To install the package you need to have the following requirements:
+To run the package successfully you need to have the following requirements:

 * Linux OS
 * python 3.7
-* docker

-## Install
-shell python3 setup.py
-`git status`
+## How to execute the tool

+In your terminal run:
+`pip3 install python-dateutil`
+`pip3 install DateTime`

+Make sure you have an input file with the following format:
+>obesrvaciones
+>yyyy-mm-dd hh:mm y x
+>...
+>predicciones
+>yyyy-mm-dd hh:mm y
+>...

+`python3 inputFile outputFile`

+Note: the input file observations range must not exceed 1 year, otherwise the command won't run.

+The output file will have the following output format:
+1. slope and y intercept values
+2. Mean Absolute Error and Mean Square Error per month for the list of observations based on comparing the true values to the values obtained from the regression line
+3. Predictions of output based on input value

+The output file will look like this:

+>slope y-intercept
+>Month1 mae mse
+>...
+>yyyy-mm-dd y

+mae: mean absolute error
+mse: mean square error